Operation Plumbat: Mossad operation

-Mossad Operative confession
+Mossad operative confession

-In 1973, suspected Mossad operative Dan Ert (Dan Ærbel) was arrested in Norway, alleged to have helped assassinate Ahmed Bouchikhi, a waiter, mistaken for one of the Palestinian terrorists who had killed eleven Israeli athletes at the 1972 Olympic games in Munich.
+In 1973, suspected Mossad operative Dan Ert was arrested in Norway, alleged to have helped assassinate Ahmed Bouchikhi, a waiter, mistaken for one of the terrorists who had killed eleven Israeli athletes at the 1972 Olympic games in Munich.
 Ert recounted the story whilst imprisoned as a way of proving to Norwegians that he was a Mossad operative.
 The story seemed more credible once it was found that Ert had been listed as president of the Liberian shipping company used to purchase Scheersberg A.

-In 1977 the Plumbat Affair was leaked by Paul Leventhal, a former U.S. Senate attorney, at a disarmament conference, he said the stolen yellowcake shipment was enough to run a reactor such as Dimona for up to ten years.
+In 1977 the Plumbat Affair was leaked by Paul Leventhal, a former U.S. Senate staffer, at a disarmament conference, he said the stolen yellowcake shipment was enough to run a reactor such as Dimona for up to ten years.

 Israeli officials at first were silent when enquiries were made, then issued a denial of all aspects of the story that related to Israel.